halfwhole/jenkins-docker/README.md

 #### Setup the agent

-Go to the agent's status page, and copy the secret key to a new `.env` file in the local project directory.
+Go to the agent's status page, and copy the secret key to a new `.env` file in the local project directory:

 ```
 AGENT_SECRET=<secret-key>